ClaraTurp/BiblioTECH/schedule2023.md

 <details>
   <summary>Description</summary>
-Introductions, overview of the plan for the week, and instructions regarding office hours and asynchronous content, and job shadowing.
+Description coming soon<!---Introductions, overview of the plan for the week, and instructions regarding office hours and asynchronous content, and job shadowing.-->
   </details>

 ### Basics of Data Management
 #### 12:45 - 1:45 PM <br>
 <details>
   <summary>Description</summary>
-This workshop will provide attendees with an overview of the best practices for efficiently managing data during the research process.
-This workshop will provide attendees with practical tips and examples on how to organize data across files and folders, set up folders according to a logical schema, create README documentation to map out folder hierarchies, and implement a file naming convention.
+Description coming soon<!---This workshop will provide attendees with an overview of the best practices for efficiently managing data during the research process.
+This workshop will provide attendees with practical tips and examples on how to organize data across files and folders, set up folders according to a logical schema, create README documentation to map out folder hierarchies, and implement a file naming convention.-->
       </details>
 <details>
   <summary>Presenter Bios</summary>